Tuesday, October 3, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Share what you're reading!

-It’s important to note, though, that putting third-party firmware on a router, among other things, can be tricky and even cause the router to die if you don’t do it right.
+It's important to note, though, that manually installing (third-party) firmware on a router can be tricky and could render your router a paperweight when not done right.
 Consider yourself warned!
-If something happens, you’re on your own.
+If something happens, you're on your own.

 What is firmware?

 Firmware is like a mini operating system.
 Every tech gadget or electronics has to run on a piece of software.
-So firmware to a router is like Windows 10 to a computer.
+So, firmware for a router is like Windows for a computer.
 It decides how (well) the router functions and dictates what you can do with it.

 Both firmware and operating systems are software that manipulates the hardware to deliver specific results.
 But they differ in nuances.